-Possible benefits Possible disadvantages No treatment side effects Ability to focus on your quality of life Financial benefits Anxiety that you are not having treatment There is a risk the cancer has a chance to grow May shrink the tumour to make it easier to remove Only available as part of a clinical trial Not available outside clinical trials Not yet proven to be beneficial There are side effects to the medication Not all medications are available as neoadjuvant therapy Prevents symptoms of the cancer Helps other treatments work better Delays the need for other treatment such as anti-cancer medications.
-May improve survival Requires a hospital stay There are risks and side effects of surgery It may not be effective or you may still require treatment It may delay or prevent taking beneficial anti-cancer medications May prolong life Not proven to be beneficial with current targeted therapies There are side effects Not all medications are available Medication may stop working.
-Changes to medication may bring different side effects Requires medical appointments Does not destroy the entire kidney Improves symptoms Local control of cancer Non-invasive Minimal time spent in hospital Only suitable for small cancers Multiple treatments Risks and side effects No side effects from treatment You can focus on your quality of life Fewer hospital trips and medical tests May improve emotional well-being Your cancer symptoms may worsen Anxiety that you are not having treatment Regret that you are not having treatment Pressure from others to have active treatment
+What is involved Possible benefits Possible disadvantages 00 Active surveillance No active treatment is given - close monitoring with examinations, tests and scans No treatment side effects Ability to focus on your quality of life Financial benefits Anxiety that you are not having treatment There is a risk the cancer has a chance to grow Neoadjuvant therapy Medication to destroy cancer cells before surgery May shrink the tumour to make it easier to remove Only available as part of a clinical trial Not available outside clinical trials Not yet proven to be beneficial There are side effects to the medication Not all medications are available as neoadjuvant therapy Nephrectomy Surgical removal of the primary tumour and part or all of your kidney Prevents symptoms of the cancer Helps other treatments work better Delays the need for other treatment such as anti-cancer medications.
+May improve survival Requires a hospital stay There are risks and side effects of surgery It may not be effective or you may still require treatment It may delay or prevent taking beneficial anti-cancer medications © Adjuvant therapy Medication to destroy cancer cells and prevent recurrence of cancer after surgery May prolong life Not proven to be beneficial with current targeted therapies There are side effects Not all medications are available Medication may stop working.
+Changes to medication may bring different side effects Requires medical appointments Ablative treatments Extreme heat or cold is used to destroy cancer cells.
+Does not destroy the entire kidney Improves symptoms Local control of cancer Non-invasive Minimal time spent in hospital Only suitable for small cancers Multiple treatments Risks and side effects No active treatment Not having any active (anti-cancer) treatment.
+No side effects from treatment You can focus on your quality of life Fewer hospital trips and medical tests May improve emotional well-being Your cancer symptoms may worsen Anxiety that you are not having treatment Regret that you are not having treatment Pressure from others to have active treatment